gransl/310-alp/README.md

 **Polymorphism is the OOP attribute where Ruby shines the most**.
 Many language support polymorphism via inheritance or interfaces, in Ruby this is not a requirement.
-Ruby achieves this through duck typing, which essentially means if a method can repond to it, it works.
+Ruby achieves this through duck typing, which essentially means if a method can respond to it, it works.
 It doesn't concern itself with types.

 To understand this let's consider an example in Java.